velikodimov/hobby/development_boards/adafruit_boards/Trinkey_QT2040/air_quality_monitor/readme.md

 The project is well explained in the website.
 The instructions and the code is given there too.

+The board can send the data measured by the sensors and you can get read them and use them.
 I used CircuitPython sender explained here: https://learn.adafruit.com/diy-trinkey-no-solder-air-quality-monitor/circuitpython

+I am putting the code that needs to be put in trinkey here for convenience.
+See CircuitPython 7.x